 Against this background, the JPI Urban Europe borrows the term but also the concept of the ancient Greek Agora for its Stakeholder Involvement Platform.
 “The Agora – JPI Urban Europe Stakeholder Involvement Platform” aims at creating the space to meet and exchange for urban actors with a diversity of background (researchers, practitioners, public administrators, entrepreneurs, social innovators, etc.), discussing current themes and priorities and identifying the most pressing urban challenges of today and the future.
 Furthermore, as in the ancient Greek Polis, the Agora – JPI Urban Europe Stakeholder Involvement Platform will serve as a marketplace, a marketplace of ideas, concepts, strategies and research/innovation results.

 Urban development is a complex matter and so is urban research and innovation.
 To achieve impact and find reasonable ways to tackle pressing urban issues and challenges of today and tomorrow, a holistic model of partnership respecting the necessity to reflect current developments and catalyse opportunities is needed.
-This is why JPI Urban Europe conducted an extensive co-creative process to develop the Strategic Research and Innovation Agenda (SRIA).
+This is why JPI Urban Europe conducted an extensive co-creative process to develop the first Strategic Research and Innovation Agenda (SRIA) (Update 2019: The SRIA has been updated to a 2.0 version, find it here).
 The FP7 funded SEiSMiC project [Social Engagement in Science – Mutual Learning in Cities] which built up networks of very diverse urban actors and stakeholders has been a great resource in this endeavour.
 As SEiSMiC ended in October 2016, the JPI Urban Europe would like to continue the work with the actors mobilised in the project.
-Thus, the Agora will follow the some key principles:
+Thus, the Agora will follow these key principles:

 - Facilitating the widening of participation and capacity building in terms of countries, regions, stakeholders and urban actors